 It’s a real all-in-one family vacation destination on the West Coast; in the right season you can enjoy whale watching off the coast, or on dry land try tide pooling and an unmissable stop at Dennis the Menace Playground (aka El Elstero Park Complex).
 We love that there are so many great hotels in Monterey right on the beach.

 Nearby Carmel-by-the-Sea is the starting point of the dramatic section of the California coast known as Big Sur.
-Here you’ll find the rugged Santa Lucia Mountains abruptly jutting into the Pacific making for one of the most picturesque drives in the world including the famous Bixby Creek Bridge.
+Here you’ll find the rugged Santa Lucia Mountains abruptly jutting into the Pacific, making for one of the most picturesque drives in the world, including the famous Bixby Creek Bridge.
+The attractions of Big Sur are truly an unmissable part of a west coast road trip.

 Santa Monica, California